ncurrid/Improve-a-business-performance/README.md

 I began by conducting interviews with key stakeholders (management, sales, operations) to better understand the company’s goals, challenges, and internal processes.

 ## 2. Data collection and preparation
 I gathered data from various sources, including sales records, operational data, and customer feedback.
-I ensured data quality by performing thorough cleaning, standardization, and validation checks.
+I ensured data quality by performing thorough cleaning, standardisation, and validation checks.

 ## 3. Data analysis and performance diagnosis
-I performed detailed analyses using KPIs (Key Performance Indicators) relevant to the company’s activities—such as customer acquisition cost, conversion rate, sales cycle duration, and product performance.
+I performed detailed analyses using KPIs relevant to the company’s activities: customer acquisition cost, conversion rate, sales cycle duration, and product performance.
 This step allowed me to pinpoint underperforming areas, detect trends, and uncover hidden inefficiencies.

 ## 4.Recommendation of improvement strategies
 Based on the analysis, I proposed data-driven strategies aimed at: